aleksandr-vin/aleksandr-vin.github.io/_posts/2022-12-26-last-week-of-the-year.md

 that problem.
 And now it sounds like a good moment to refresh what I'm running
 there:

-- [ ] avahi — mDNS for service discovery
+- [x] avahi — mDNS for service discovery
-- [ ] netatalk — an AFP fileserver
+- [x] netatalk — an AFP fileserver
-- [ ] minidlna — to stream videos in LAN
+- [x] minidlna — to stream videos gin LAN
-- [ ] transmission — a daemon with web UI
+- [x] transmission — a daemon with web UI
 - [ ] prometheus
 - [ ] node_exporter
 - [ ] [mijn-simpel-exporter](https://github.com/aleksandr-vin/mijn-simpel-exporter)